DimitarChristoff/epik/README.md

 </p>
 </div>

 model-sync extends the normal model by adding some extra properties, namely `id` and a `urlRoot` either as a property of the model or as an options property, which allow you to sync it.
-The constructor function first calls the parent model constructor and then sets up the XHR instance and methods via `agent`.
+The constructor function first calls the parent model constructor and then sets up the XHR instance and methods via a custom implementation of [agent](https://github.com/kamicane/agent), which supports XHR2. `agent.js` is a local file that does not need to be included separately due to certain changes around CORS headers and primish that are not available upstream.

 <div class="alert">
 `options.headers` {Object} is a way to pass headers to the Agent instance, such as the `content-type` to `application/json` (by default), etc.